...

 Employers should put strong internal procedures in place to reduce non-compliance risks:

-• Regular Audits: Review payroll systems often to guarantee follow-through with the most recent pay rules.
+• Regular Audits: Review payroll systems regularly to ensure compliance with the most recent pay rules.

-• Accurate Record-Keeping: Keep thorough records of allowances, overtime, and salary to help audits be transparent.
+• Accurate Record-Keeping: Maintain thorough records of allowances, overtime, and salaries to ensure audits are transparent.

-• Employee Training: Teach payroll and HR departments the nuances of minimum wage rules and any recent changes, or better yet connect with Employer of Record service providers so they can take care of all the local compliance requirements.
+• Employee Training: Teach payroll and HR departments the nuances of minimum wage rules and any recent changes, or, better yet, connect with Employer of Record service providers so they can handle all local compliance requirements.

-These techniques help companies create a culture of compliance and fairness while shielding themselves from legal and financial concerns.
+These techniques help companies build a culture of compliance and fairness while shielding them from legal and financial risks.

 Future Trends in India’s Minimum Wage Landscape